Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Don’t Increase Your Rates Too Much at Once

-If you realize that you are severely undercharging for your services, you might be tempted to raise your rates all at once.
-If you jump the percentage too much, you are going to scare off your clients who believe they are being gouged.
+If you realize you are undercharging for your services, you might be tempted to raise your rates simultaneously.
+However, increasing the percentage too much will scare off your clients, who will believe they are being gouged.

-Instead, limit the percentage increase to small increments over a prolonged period of time.
-That way, you are doing what is right for not only yourself but your clients as well.
+Instead, limit the percentage increase to small increments over a prolonged period.
+That way, you will be doing what is right for yourself and your clients.

-As long as you are upfront with your clients, there is a good chance that the vast majority of them are going to understand why you are increasing your rates.
-Make sure that you are getting paid what you are worth as a freelancer.
+As long as you are upfront with your clients, there is a good chance that most of them will understand why you are increasing your rates.
+Ensure you are getting paid what you are worth as a freelancer.

 Related Resources